 Our Managed DRaaS uses enterprise-grade replication technology to back up data in near real time and maintain operations to mitigate disruptions, planned or unplanned, such as misconfigurations, attacks or natural disasters.
 Data is protected offsite using the cloud so virtual machines (VMs) can be ordered and powered up on demand in the event of a failover.
 Of course, businesses are not all the same and DRaaS should always be customized to suit specific needs, such as using file-level restore or full or partial failover of systems.

-For example, one of our customers needed a DR solution to accelerate their cloud-first strategy, reduce their DR cost and create more geodiversity between their production and DR sites.
+For example, one of our customers needed disaster recovery solutions to accelerate their cloud-first strategy, reduce their DR cost and create more geodiversity between their production and DR sites.
 Using our DRaaS solution, they were able to replicate and migrate their key applications to the cloud, reduce their hardware costs by migrating data from multiple disk-based backup appliances to the cloud and achieve a recovery point objective of eight seconds.

 Backup and recovery needs are unique to each business and it’s important to choose a partner that will work with you to build a managed DRaaS solution that meets your Business Continuity Plan objectives.
 Aptum’s Managed DRaaS allows customers to request file-level, partial, or full failover of their systems, backed by configuration and troubleshooting assistance from our team of experts, including 24×7 support, 365 days a year from service centers in North America and Europe.